We have more than 3,200 alumni.

 Jason L. King (Field Archaeology; Bioarchaeology)

-The program fee for 2013 is $5,615 and will cover 9 credits of coursework (graduate or undergraduate), room and board, transportation to and from the site and maintenance of classroom and on-site facilities.
+The program fee for 2014 is $5,805, covering 9 credits of coursework (graduate or undergraduate), room and board, transportation to and from the site and maintenance of classroom and on-site facilities.
 Not included: optional excursions, transportation to Kampsville, additional meals, books and personal expenses.

 Six-week courses are Bioarchaeology and Human Osteology; Field Archaeology and Geophysical Testing; and Geomatics.